 State-of-the-art quantum computer in Baden-Württemberg

 With the participation of currently eleven Fraunhofer Institutes, technical expertise in the research field of quantum computing is pooled in regional competence centers throughout Germany.
 Within the Competence Center “Quantum Computing Baden-Württemberg”, an IBM quantum computer will be established in Ehningen near Stuttgart.
-For this purpose, IBM will provide a state-of-the-art quantum computer (IBM Q System) as computing platform starting 2021.
+For this purpose, IBM will provide a state-of-the-art quantum computer (IBM Quantum System One) as computing platform starting 2021.

 The location allows the quantum computer to operate under German law and to comply with European privacy regulations.
 Furthermore, Baden-Württemberg's high-tech landscape of large- and medium-scale industry, SMEs and start-ups offers a wide range of possibilities for the application-oriented use of the high-performance computer.

 “The early development of specialist competences in Baden-Württemberg and Germany offers a competitive advantage that should not be underestimated.
 It will allow us to participate in the value creation in the field of quantum computing at an early stage,” says Prof. Dr. Dr. Ambacher, Director of the Fraunhofer Institute for Applied Solid State Physics IAF in Freiburg and Manager of the Competence Center Baden-Württemberg.